-The day of the Brexit – March 29 – is slowly approaching and there is still no regulated withdrawal in sight.
-The pharmaceutical industry would be particularly affected by a hard Brexit.
+The day of the Brexit – March 29 – is slowly approaching and there is still no regulated withdrawal insight.
+The pharmaceutical industry would be particularly affected by hard Brexit.
 Without regulated conditions and joint agreements, a complex situation would arise for the chemical and pharmaceutical industries, which could even lead to supply bottlenecks.
 A regulated transition phase is necessary.

 Therefore, it is particularly important for the chemical and pharmaceutical industries that the EU-27 and UK seek joint solutions and, for example, avoid customs barriers and maintain the same standards for product and chemical safety.
 “We need a comprehensive partnership, investment, and trade agreement,” said Utz Tillmann, CEO of the German Chemical Industry Association (VCI).

 Ultimately, a No-Deal Brexit affects the people above all.
 If there are no common regulations, for example, medicines approved for the whole of Europe could no longer be sold in the UK, which could lead to supply bottlenecks.
 The pharmaceutical companies that trade with the UK would have to adjust accordingly tariffs associated with the WTO rules.